rafaelmartins/old.rafaelmartins.eng.br/content/post/lua-on-gentoo_report-1.rst

 .. _overlay: http://git.overlays.gentoo.org/gitweb/?p=proj/lua.git;a=summary
 .. _LuaJIT: http://luajit.org/

-Hi all,

-following with the work to improve the Lua_ programing language on Gentoo, I created an overlay_ where I'm working on the experimental stuff.
+Following with the work to improve the Lua_ programing language on Gentoo, I created an overlay_ where I'm working on the experimental stuff.
 Currently I'm working to support the usage of LuaJIT_ as the main Lua implementation (using an eselect module, that I'm writing as well).
 There's nothing ready for